-At River City Believers Academy, we believe that every student is created uniquely, in God's image, and by His divine design.
-Our goal is to help our students discover their individual strengths, gifts, talents, and callings.
-We want our students to thrive spiritually, academically, physically, socially, and emotionally.
-We want to help our students develop a Christ-centered, biblical worldview that will guide them throughout their lives.
-We are committed to rigorous academics, competitive athletics, and creative fine arts to help each student bring glory to God.
+At River City Believers Academy, we believe that every student is created in God's image, is fearfully and wonderfully made, and is uniquely created by His divine design.
+We partner with parents to prepare students for real life - that specific purpose and plan that He had in mind for each of them before the foundations of the earth - as passionate followers of Jesus.
+We want our students to thrive spiritually, academically, physically, socially, and emotionally as they develop a Christ-centered, biblical worldview that will guide them throughout their lives.
+We are committed to rigorous academics, competitive athletics, and creative fine arts for His purpose and glory.

-Montie Mansur, EdS Principal and Head of School
+Dr. Montie Mansur, EdD Principal and Head of School